Stillwater · Slate · Denbighshire / Hiraethog moors

 Plan A

-Start with Blob (8-10) on a fast strip on floating line or static on sinking.
+Start with Olive Damsel (10-12) — on the point.
 Rainbows respond to more active retrieves — try short strips between pauses.
 If that does not produce, switch depth or speed before changing the pattern entirely.
-When no hatch is visible, a buzzer team — black stripped quill on the point, attractor or pearl-rib on the top dropper — is the default starting point on any UK stillwater.

 Plan B